jbaumbach/admin-app/README.md

 ```

 What this does is:
-* Generate minified versions (with sourcemaps!) of your frontend files
+* Generate minified versions (with sourcemaps!) of your frontend files.
+They're all packed into two files, one for your
+libs and one for your application files.
 * Generates a cache-busting key used by the index.ejs file to make sure your users always use the latest version of your SPA
 * Checks all this stuff into Git